spatie/nova-translatable/README.md

 \Spatie\NovaTranslatable\Translatable::defaultLocales(['en', 'fr']);
 ```

-Next you must prepare your model as explained in the readme of laravel-translatable.
+Next you must prepare your model [as explained](https://github.com/spatie/laravel-translatable#making-a-model-translatable) in the readme of laravel-translatable.
 In short you must add `json` columns to your table for each field you want to translate.
 Your model must use the `Spatie\Translatable\HasTranslations` on your model.
 You must also add a `$translatable` property on your model that holds an array with translatable attribute names.

-Now that your model can hold translations you can use `Translatable` in any Nova resource.
-Any fields that you want to display in a multilingual way can be past as an array.
+Now that your model can hold translations, you can use `Translatable` in the related Nova resource.
+Any fields that you want to display in a multilingual way can be passed as an array to `Translatable.

 ```php
 public function fields(Request $request)